MenwaLab/Enchanted--Forest/README.md

 - .NET Resource Management

 ## 🙏 Recognition 🙏
-This project is an assignment from my university: University of Havana.
-It is the first project in my first semester as a Computer Science major.
+Special thanks to my professors and teacher assistants at The University of Havana for their support.
+This project marks the first programming assignment in my first semester as a Computer Science major.
 The game idea, design and development was an exciting introduction to programming concepts, different frameworks, and creativity.

 ## 📩 Contact Info 📩
 - Author: Meylí